flytegg/twilight/README.md

 ```

 #### QueryBuilder
-The QueryBuilder class will help you in creating everything from simple queries like SELECT's to even complex JOIN's.
+The QueryBuilder class will help you in creating everything from simple queries like SELECTs to even complex JOINs.

-All you need to start is an instance of the query builder, here's an example usage
+All you need to start is an instance of `QueryBuilder`.
+Here's an example usage:
 ```kotlin
 val queryBuilder = QueryBuilder()